Skip to main content

 Contribution to digital transition (million EUR):

-• Copernicus provides a wide range of Earth observation data and related model products, so-called ‘reanalyses’, that generate a seamless data product without gaps in spatial or temporal coverage.
-These models also allow for forecasts and predictions to be made in certain thematic areas.
-These data are valuable content for a vast range of commercial applications, both in the professional and in the consumer domain.
-The integrated data management of Copernicus covers, inter alia, harmonisation and interoperability with other EU programmes such as Digital Europe or other international organisations such as the European Space Agency and the European Organisation for the Exploitation of Meteorological Satellite.
-Some first activities on complementing numerical modelling with artificial intelligence have been undertaken.
+• Copernicus provides a wide range of Earth observation data and related model products, ‘reanalyses’, that generate a seamless data product without gaps in spatial or temporal coverage.
+These models also allow for forecasts and predictions in certain thematic areas.
+These data are valuable content for a vast range of commercial applications, both in the professional and the consumer domains.
+The integrated data management of Copernicus covers, inter alia, harmonisation and interoperability with other EU programmes such as Digital Europe or other international organisations such as the European Space Agency and the European Organisation for the Exploitation of Meteorological Satellites.
+Some initial activities on complementing numerical modelling with artificial intelligence have been undertaken.

-• The programme's contribution to the digital transition was estimated on the basis of the Recovery and Resilience Facility’s methodology.
+• The programme’s contribution to the digital transition was estimated on the basis of the Recovery and Resilience Facility’s intervention fields methodology.

 Budget performance – outcomes